OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 Open FPGA Stack (OFS) addresses the scalability for FPGA acceleration boards and workloads by providing a powerful and systematic methodology for the rapid development of FPGA-based Acceleration systems.
 This methodology addresses the key challenges of hardware, software and workload developers by providing a complete FPGA project consisting of RTL and simulation code, build scripts and software.
 The FPGA project released in OFS can be rapidly customized to meet new market requirements by adding new features, custom IPs and Intel interface subsystems IPs.

-A high-level overview of the Intel OFS Stratix 10 hardware architecture on the Stratix 10 reference platform, Intel FPGA PAC D5005 is shown in the below figure.
+A high-level overview of the OFS Stratix 10 hardware architecture on the Stratix 10 reference platform, Intel FPGA PAC D5005 is shown in the below figure.
 The provided FPGA architecture is divided into two main components
    - The outer area in white, the FPGA Interface manager (or FIM)
    - The inner area in green, the Acceleration Function Unit or AFU Region.